Klipper3d/klipper/docs/Eddy_Probe.md

 results the calibration done here and the subsequent probing that utilizes that calibration should be done at the same temperature.

+### Diagnostics commands

+After calibration, the following commands may be useful for live
+diagnostics:

+- `PROBE_EDDY_CURRENT_QUERY CHIP=<config_name>`
+  - Reports current sensor frequency and corresponding calibrated height at the current toolhead position.
+- `PROBE_EDDY_CURRENT_ESTIMATE_BACKLASH CHIP=<config_name>`
+  - Runs repeated above/below approaches to the same Z target and reports cycle-by-cycle backlash estimates plus aggregate statistics (`avg`, `median`, `min`, `max`, `std`).

+For both commands, keep the nozzle inside the calibrated Z range.
+If outside that range, the command will return an out-of-range error with movement guidance.

 ### Tap calibration

 In order to utilize "tap" probing it is necessary to configure some